jazz-improvisation

 - Analyze the rhythmic phrasing and note choices.

-- External resource: Check out JazzAdvice for transcription guidance and classic solo examples.
+- External resource: Check out JazzAdvice for transcription guidance and classic solo examples, including step-by-step breakdowns for beginners.

 Call-and-Response with Backing Tracks

 This exercise builds real-time reaction skills.
 Play a short phrase (2–4 beats) over a backing track, then immediately play the same phrase back.
 Gradually vary the phrase rhythmically or melodically on the repeat.
-This strengthens your ability to hear and reproduce quickly — essential in jam sessions.
+This strengthens your ability to hear and reproduce quickly—essential in jam sessions where you need to respond to other musicians instantaneously.

 Singing Your Solos Before Playing